-Securing application traffic with cluster ingress and egress options is covered in section 10 of this paper.
+Improving security for application traffic with cluster ingress and egress options is covered in section 10 of this whitepaper.
 For microservice-based applications, security traffic between services on the cluster is equally important.
 A service mesh can be used to deliver this management layer.
 The term "service mesh" describes the network of microservices that make up applications in a distributed microservice architecture and the interactions between those microservices.

 Based on the open source Istio project, Red Hat OpenShift Service Mesh adds a transparent layer on existing distributed applications for managing service-to-service communication without requiring any changes to the service code.
-Red Hat OpenShift Service Mesh uses a multitenant operator to manage the control plane life cycle, enabling OpenShift Service Mesh to be used on a per-project basis.
+Red Hat OpenShift Service Mesh uses a multitenant operator to manage the control plane life cycle, allowing OpenShift Service Mesh to be used on a per-project basis.
 Furthermore, OpenShift Service Mesh does not require cluster-scoped RBAC resources.

-Red Hat OpenShift Service Mesh provides discovery, load balancing, and, key to security, service-to-service authentication and encryption, failure recovery, metrics, and monitoring.
+Red Hat OpenShift Service Mesh provides discovery and load balancing as well as key security capabilities, like service-to-service authentication and encryption, failure recovery, metrics, and monitoring.